maximi7ian/budgeter/SETUP.md

 ### Testing Email Alerts

-From the Settings page, click **"Send Weekly/Monthly Summary Now"** to test email delivery.
+From the Settings page, you can manually send budget reports:
+- **📅 Weekly Report** - Last 7 days
+- **📊 Monthly Report** - Previous month
+- **📋 Custom Report** - Opens a modal to select custom date range and budget

 ### Scheduled Alerts